Advocacy Issues and Take Action

 340B Contract Pharmacy State Protections

-The federal 340B Drug Pricing Program provides health centers access to outpatient drugs at a reduced price.
+Ensuring access to pharmacy services is an essential part of the health center model and an important aspect of providing high-quality care to the patients health centers serve.
+The federal 340B Drug Pricing Program provides health centers and other 340B entities access to outpatient drugs at a reduced price.
+Health centers use the savings from those reduced prices to offer cheaper prescription drugs to eligible patients who don’t have drug coverage and to support other patient services their organization provides, allowing health centers to stretch their scarce resources.
 While every health center decides how its 340B savings can best benefit its patients, these savings often support clinical pharmacy programs, extended evening and weekend hours, case management services for at-risk community members, and sliding fee discounts for healthcare services– ultimately increasing patient access to care.
+Currently, however, the 340B program is facing challenges from pharmaceutical manufacturers which limit access to reduced price drugs or make it more difficult for health centers to receive drug savings.

-Many pharmaceutical manufacturers have made it more difficult for 340B entities like health centers to benefit from the savings associated with discounted drugs.
-They do this by restricting the number of 340B contract pharmacies to which discounted drugs can be distributed.
+Many pharmaceutical manufactures have made it more difficult for 340B entities like health centers to benefit from the savings associated with discounted drugs.
+They do this by restricting the number of 340B contract pharmacies discounted drugs can be distributed to.
+Those savings are a critical part of how health centers serve their patients and sustain their operations, and they are required by federal law to be reinvested into health center programs and services.
+Health centers are subjected to detailed requirements and federal oversight that they must adhere to and which guide their participation in the 340B program to ensure savings received are appropriate.

 Recommendation: